DesertRider/cheatsheet/git.rst

 Later when he wants to publish his work to his website or in return download the newest photos on his website that might have been uploaded by his co-worker he compares the photos that are in his computer (HEAD) and his website (Remote Repository) and only downloads or uploads the new photos .
 Of course that there is much more to that then this but for now it will help you understand the general idea behind the workflow.

-Copié de cette page: `<https://medium.com/@talgoldfus/better-understanding-gits-work-flow-in-order-to-properly-deal-with-merge-conflicts-part-i-760a366fc997>`_
+Traduction maison de cette page: `<https://medium.com/@talgoldfus/better-understanding-gits-work-flow-in-order-to-properly-deal-with-merge-conflicts-part-i-760a366fc997>`_

 Workflow
 --------